Bachelor of Social Work (BSW) in New York & Online

 A Bachelor of Social Work (BSW) is a four-year undergraduate program that puts together the best elements of a traditional liberal arts education and the broad set of health and social welfare skills needed to prepare for a career in social services.

-At some New York colleges, you may find these listed as a Bachelor of Science in Social Work (BSSW), but the coursework and objectives will be the same either way.
+At some New York colleges, you may find these listed as a Bachelor of Science in Social Work (BSSW) or BASW (Bachelor of Arts in Social Work), but the coursework and objectives will be very much the same either way.

-BSW degrees aren’t absolutely required to become a social worker in New York, but they offer the straightest shot to the job.
+BSW degrees aren’t absolutely required to become a licensed social worker in New York, but they offer the straightest shot at meeting the requirements.

 While a two-year MSW, or Master of Social Work, degree is the licensing requirement for both LMSW (Licensed Master Social Worker) and LCSW (Licensed Clinical Social Worker) from the New York State Education Department (NYSED) Office of the Professions, many universities offer advanced standing MSW options.